-International Graduate Students

-In addition to the above items, international students applying for admission to SSU's graduate programs must submit the following:

-• Financial documentation confirming that the student has adequate resources to ensure that s/he can meet all obligations throughout the period of study.
-An official bank statement or bank letter not more than three months old reflecting a minimum positive balance must be submitted either in the student's personal name or the student's financial sponsor's name (in which case an Affidavit of Financial Support is also required).
+- 8. International Students on a Student Visa: In addition to the above items, international students applying for a student visa in the USA must submit the following: - i.
+Financial documentation confirming that the student has adequate resources to ensure that s/he can meet all obligations throughout the period of study.
+An official bank statement not more than three months old reflecting a minimum positive balance must be submitted either in the student's personal name or the student's financial sponsor's name (in which case an Affidavit of Financial Support is also required).
 The minimum balance required is determined by program choice, selection of payment option, and number of dependents;

-- Copy of passport, including information page, Visa, and I-94 validity page; - International students must show proof of medical insurance prior to the student's first day of their program.
-Failure to produce valid proof of insurance may result in an inability to enroll in classes and maintain status.
+- ii.
+Copy of passport, including information page, Visa, and I-94 validity page; and - iii.
+Proof of Health Insurance: International students on a student visa must show proof of medical insurance prior to the student's first day of their program.
+Failure to produce valid proof of insurance will result in an inability to enroll in classes and maintain status.